Eight DIY Gardening Projects for Father’s Day: Create Together with Da – Land Guard

 1. Build a Raised Garden Bed

 A raised garden bed is a rewarding project that combines woodworking and gardening.
 Grab some wood, screws, and soil, then work together to measure, cut, and assemble the frame.
 Once it’s ready, fill it with soil and plant flowers, herbs, or veggies.
-It’s a great way to teach teamwork and show kids the satisfaction of growing their own food.
+A great way to teach teamwork and show kids the satisfaction of growing their own food exists.

 2. Create a Vertical Garden

 Turn kitchen scraps into garden gold with a homemade compost bin.
 Build one using wood, wire mesh, or even an old trash can.
-As you construct it, explain how composting helps plants grow and cuts down on waste.
+When crafting it, explain how composting boosts plant growth and reduces waste.
 It’s a practical lesson in sustainability that kids will remember.

 4. Plant a Butterfly Garden